 Is the money placed in trust so that it can only be used for the funeral or will it be paid into the estate?
 If the latter money that is intended just for the funeral might be taken into account for calculating liability for inheritance tax.

 Choosing the right company

-Whether you opt for a plan that is offered by a funeral director, a funeral plan company or an insurance company, there are several areas to consider before buying your plan:
+Whether you opt for a plan that is offered by a funeral director, a funeral plan company or an insurance company, there are several things to consider before buying your plan:

 - What happens if your chosen provider goes out of business?
 The plan should specify what safeguards are in place, and if you will be transferred to another provider or whether the money will be paid back to you or your estate.
 It might be worth choosing a well-established company.

 - How does the company invest the money?
 The plan will either invest in a trust fund or in an insurance policy.
 If the money is in trust, it is important to make sure that the trust deed states that the money is for funeral costs and that the trust is administered by trustees independent of the company.

 - Is the company a member of a professional body?
 For example, if the company is a member of the Funeral Planning Authority there is a code of practice which means there will be measures in place to regulate the service and a clear complaints procedure.

 Can you choose a funeral director or is this specified by the plan provider?
 If you would prefer to use a specific local funeral director, this may influence which plan you choose.

 If you buy your plan through a local company, ask what would happen if you were to move to a different area and if there are any additional costs if you change your arrangements.